genakrikadil/RAG_Embeddings/README.md

 It worked quite good in my opinion and can be used as "foundation" for another "AI Powered Expert System" project such as my "wendy-bot" project which you can find here: https://github.com/genakrikadil/wendy_addams_bot

+# Why RAG?
+Removing hallucinations !

+The LLM is a crucial part of the RAG system but has the potential to produce incorrect information, commonly referred to as hallucinations.
+These can take the form of fabricated facts, inaccurate details, or nonsensical language.
+Often, hallucinations are presented in a highly convincing manner, making them challenging to detect.
+However, a well-designed RAG application can more effectively mitigate hallucinations compared to relying solely on an LLM.

 # This is an example how it works: